Capital 2 Wind Farm

 Forsayth Wind Farm

-The proposed Forsayth Wind Farm is located in the Newcastle Range in far North Queensland, 45 km south east of Georgetown and 5 km east of Forsayth.
-The proposed 150 MW wind farm will comprise up to 30 wind turbines which will generate enough renewable energy to power approximately 89,300 homes.
-The connection is proposed via the Ergon 132 kV Georgetown to Ross transmission line.
+The proposed Forsayth Wind Farm project is located on Ewamian land in the Newcastle Range in far North Queensland, 45 km south east of Georgetown and 5 km east of Forsayth.
+The project received Development Approval from Etheridge Shire Council in 2014.
+Development activities are ongoing.

 Woakwine Wind Farm